alasdaircs/DynamicFirewallUpdater/README.md

 ﻿# Dynamic SQL Azure Firewall Updater

-This project is intended toi help the itinerant developer who need to connect to an Azure SQL Database from multiple locations and/or dynamic IP addresses
+This project is intended to help the itinerant developer who need to connect to an Azure SQL Database from multiple locations and/or dynamic IP addresses

 The basic idea is to have just one entry for your PC on the firewalls of all the Azure SQL Servers to which you need to connect, and to run a scheduled task frequently to use the API to update the IP address of the firewall rule in necessary.